dotanuki-labs/bitrise-reports/README.md

 ## Using

-Let's say you want see analyse numbers for the project `my-app`, learning from the builds that ran during February of 2021.
+Let's say you want see analyse numbers for the project `my-app`, learning from builds that ran during February of 2021.
 You'll firstly need a [Bitrise Personal Access Token](https://devcenter.bitrise.io/api/authentication/) for that.
 Note you must be a member in the project you want to analyse.